Norm Peterson: Casting and creation

-In the original script of the 1982 pilot, "Give Me a Ring Sometime," there was no Norm Peterson (contrary to beliefs that Norm is one of the original characters).
+In the original script of the 1982 pilot, "Give Me a Ring Sometime," there was no Norm Peterson.
 George Wendt and John Ratzenberger auditioned for the same role, originally named George, and Wendt was hired for that role.
 George was Diane Chambers's first customer, appeared at the end of this episode, could not bear her long explanation of becoming a waitress, and had only one line consisting of one word: "Beer!"
-The writers expanded Wendt's role, and the character evolved into Norm Peterson, the first onscreen customer to enter the bar and who "badgered Diane rather than the other way around."
+The writers expanded Wendt's role before the pilot was filmed, and the character evolved into Norm Peterson, the first onscreen customer to enter the bar and who "badgered Diane rather than the other way around."
 Show co-creator Les Charles stated that the character was based on a frequent customer he met while working as a bartender during college.

 Meanwhile, Ratzenberger suggested to the producers that a know-it-all character should be added, resulting in Cliff Clavin.